tcdl/msb-java/doc/MSB.md

 `enabled` -  automatic Mapped Diagnostic Context logging toggle, true/false.
 Defaults to true.

+`splitTagsBy` - if a separator like ":" is provided and is not empty, then for tags like "myTag:myTagValue" the tag value "myTagValue" will be available by a key "myTag" in a Mapped Diagnostic Context.
+Defaults to ":".

 The nested section `messageKeys`:

 `messageTags` - Mapped Diagnostic Context key for message tags.
 Defaults to `msbTags`.